fuzzylogicxx/fuzzylogic/posts/jank-free-responsive-images.md

 Essentially, we should start re-applying HTML width and height attributes to our images, because in soon-to-drop Firefox and Chrome updates the browser will use these dimensions to calculate the image’s _aspect ratio_ and thereby be able to allocate the exact required space.

+The actual dimensions we provide don’t matter too much so long as they represent the correct aspect ratio.

-Also, if we use the modern responsive image syntax `srcset` and `sizes` syntax to offer the browser different image options (like I do on this site), so long as the different images are the same aspect ratio then this solution will continue to work well.
+Also, if we use the modern `srcset` and `sizes` syntax to offer the browser different image options (like I do on this site), so long as the different images are the same aspect ratio then this solution will continue to work well.

 There’s no solution at present for the [Art Direction use case](https://cloudfour.com/thinks/responsive-images-101-definitions/#artdirection) – where we want to provide different aspect ratios dependent on viewport size – but hopefully that will come along next.

+I just tested this new feature in Firefox Nightly 72, using the Inspector’s Network tab to set “throttling” to 2G to simulate a slow-loading connection, and it worked really well!

 ## Lazy Loading